Nikita183/Nikita183/README.md

 - 👋 Hi, I’m @Nikita183
-- 👀 I’m interested in Python
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Btech
+- 🌱 Btech Graduate 2023
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me nikitasahu34567@gmail.com

 <!---